School of Social Work

 SOC WK 4670 Cross Cultural Perspectives on Social Policy: 3 semester hours

-Prerequisites: SOC WK 3210 or equivalent.
+Prerequisites: Junior standing.
 This course examines social policies in different countries, which may include social insurance, social assistance, health care, and social services.
-Using a comparative framework, the course examines the nature of government involvement, and public and private sector relations.
-It examines adequacy, equity, inclusiveness, comprehensiveness, effectiveness, and efficiency of social policies in the countries being studied.
+Using a comparative framework, the course examines the nature of government involvement and public and private sector relations.
+Students will examine the adequacy, equity, inclusiveness, comprehensiveness, effectiveness, and efficiency of social policies in the countries being studied.

 SOC WK 4751 Skills for Healing Racism: Facilitating Dialogue for Institutional Change: 1 semester hour